How to Get to Porto from Lisbon

 - Recommended if you want to travel comfortably and for a good quality-price ratio.

-3. How to travel to Oporto from Lisbon by bus, a cheap option
+How to travel to Porto from Lisbon by bus, a cheap option

 The cheapest option to go from Lisbon to Porto is by bus (approximately 20€ each way) but it will take you much longer (from four hours).
 If you still prefer to use this means of transport, Rede Expressos has more than 20 departures a day to choose from, so you can leave early in the morning (from 7am) and return to Lisbon in the late afternoon (until midnight).
 Don't worry about comfort, as they are modern vehicles.

 Depending on the time you have, you can choose between one bus line or another.
-The 50, for example, is much faster (less than four hours) and can also be used to reach Fatima from Lisbon.
-If you don't mind making more stops and taking a little longer to get to Porto (about four hours) you can consider lines 11 and 53.
+The 50, for example, is much faster (less than four hours) and can also be used to get to Fatima from Lisbon.
+If you don't mind making more stops and taking a little longer to get to Oporto (about four hours) you can consider lines 11 and 53.

-In any case, you can take the buses from Lisbon's Sete Rios station and they will drop you off at Rua Alexandre Herculano in Porto, very close to the center.
-Be careful, the ticket cannot be bought from the driver, so be sure to buy it online or at the ticket office of the station.
+In any case, you can take the buses from Lisbon's Sete Rios station and they will drop you off at Rua Alexandre Herculano in Oporto, very close to the center.
+Be careful, the ticket cannot be bought from the driver, so be sure to buy it online or at the station ticket office.

 - Price: approximately 40€.